Degradation-Aware Cooperative Multi-Modal GNSS-Denied Localization Leveraging LiDAR-Based Robot Detections: Introduction

 \subsection{Problem Statement}

 We tackle the problem of adaptive loosely-coupled multi-modal multi-robot localization.
 The problem is illustrated in Fig.~\ref{fig:drones_tikz}.
 Table~\ref{tab:notation} describes the mathematical notation and nomenclature used throughout the paper.
 We focus on the case of cooperative localization in a team of one \ac{lidar}-carrying robot and one or more camera-equipped robots.
 A \ac{lidar}-carrying robot $X$ is localized in local frame $L$ using a \ac{LIO} algorithm, providing pose $\framess{L}{X}{\mat{T}}$.
 A camera-equipped robot $Y$ is localized in local frame $V$ using a \ac{VIO} algorithm, providing pose $\framess{V}{Y}{\mat{T}}$.
 Robot $X$ detects the 3D position $\framess{X}{Y}{\vec{d}}$ of robot $Y$ w.r.t. the gravity-aligned body frame of robot $X$.
-We assume that all the frames of reference are aligned to the gravity vector as all robots are equipped with \acp{IMU}, enabling the estimation of the gravity vector direction.
+We assume that all the frames of reference are aligned to the gravity vector as all robots are equipped with \acp{IMU}, enabling the estimation of the gravity vector direction and the 6-\ac{DOF} poses in the gravity-aligned reference frames.

 The task tackled in this paper is to utilize the \ac{LIO} / \ac{VIO} data from separate robots and inter-robot detections to periodically estimate the poses $\framess{W}{X}{\mat{T}}, \framess{W}{Y}{\mat{T}}$ of each robot in the common reference frame $W$, while minimizing localization error with respect to the true robot poses.
+As all the reference frames are gravity-aligned, all the estimated poses have 4 \acp{DOF} with the roll and pitch angles set to zero.
+As the odometry algorithms of the individual robots are capable of producing full 6-\ac{DOF} pose estimates in gravity-aligned reference frames, the full 6-\ac{DOF} poses in a common reference frame can be obtained by simply transforming the output of the cooperative localization algorithm using the tilt obtained from each respective odometry output.
+Similarly, the inter-robot detections in a gravity-aligned reference frame are obtained by transforming the detections in the tilted body frame using the current tilt of the robot obtained from the odometry output.

 The system times of all robots are assumed to be synchronized throughout the estimation process.
 The odometry data and detections are produced asynchronously.
 The inter-robot detections are anonymous, requiring the approach to solve the association problem.
 No global measurements, i.e., no \ac{GNSS} data, are available to the algorithm.
 The robots are capable of explicit communication.